61 Outstanding Suncatcher Craft Ideas

 You'll find all the instructions for making this watermelon themed suncatcher at Kids Activities.

 29. Recycled CD Suncatcher

 30. Crayon Shavings

 This project uses crayon shavings, so an adult will have to do that part.
 Once the shavings are made, kids will love placing them in patterns.
 Using an iron to melt the shavings between wax paper will also require adult intervention.
 The instructions for this craft are found at Buggy and Buddy .

-Go to Hands On as We Grow for the wind chime suncatcher instructions.
-It'd be so lovely to see a bunch of these waving gently in the breeze.
+Go to In the Playroom for the stained glass owl instructions.
+It'd be so lovely to see a bunch of these that the kids have made.

 32. Melted Crayon Suncatcher

 I liked the suggestions for how to make crayon shavings in this tutorial.
 The choices were: use a pencil sharpener, cut them with a knife, or put the crayon in a plastic bag and hit it with a hammer.
 This one is my favorite.
 These suggestions and the instructions for a melted crayon suncatcher can be found at A girl AND A GLUE GUN .